famouswelshman/famouspizza/README.md

 The project was setup to include a dropdown and function for recording one of three sizes per item.
 This was part of the model setup for products but since there would be a lot more, inctricate code required for functionality it was not explored further.
 Future projects would show that selection by size would have effect on the price range therefore an if statement would be required when adding to cart which would decide if by size = price and further functionailty would be availabe especially in instance such as my project where products would be ordered based on size/amount.

 ## Future Features
-Bakcground animation - Pizza being cooked.
+Background animation - Pizza being cooked.
+Related products shown below product detail in relation to the category for instance if user selected a vegetarian pizza then related products would show other pizza products synonymous to that category.

 # MS4 Wireframes - Balsamic
 My design and styling idea for a pizza ordering service had to include some rustic background photos of said product being either cooked or served.
 I wanted to incorporate warm colours for images and background acentuating the fire and glow of a pizza oven.
 I chose the font that shows throughout the website as it gives a nice rounded feel to the text and a homely, earthy expression to the user.
 I attempted to call and display products in small card formats upon search or click and then show item details in full upon click.
 The background would remain throughout as a subtle backdrop and I purposely used dark color when there was no image present to highlight the text.
 I wanted to keep the shopping cart layout simple and responsive with the payment form easy to complete on all sized media.